Berry Hill and the Johnson Family

 Sunning Hill - Home of Joseph H. Johnson prior to move to Berry Hill

 The next period of permanent tenure was that of the Johnson family.
-In 1863 Joseph H. Johnson and Henry Quarles obtained the three tracts of minor property with an agreement that in the event either should die, Quarles was to take the Spotsylvania and Duckinghold tracts and Johnson the Sunning Hill tract.
+In 1863 Joseph H. Johnson and Henry Quarles obtained the three tracts of Minor property with an agreement that in the event either should die, Quarles was to take the Spotsylvania and Duckinghold tracts and Johnson the Sunning Hill tract.
 Unfortunately, Quarles died before deeding the said tract.
 A law suit settlement in 1866 retained Sunning Hill in the Johnson family.

 During the next thirty-three years, various members of the Johnson family owned Sunning Hill.
 Johnson owners were Joseph H. Johnson of Orange County, 1866-1885; Thaddeus T. Johnson, 1885-1898; Mumsford S. Johnson and wife, Mamie E. of Louisa County, 1898-1899.
-By 1905, John N. Walker had purchased all three tracts from the Johnson heirs. .........
+By 1905, John N. Walker had purchased all three tracts from the Johnson heirs.

-Sunning Hill still exists today.
+Sunning Hill still exists today, once again a private residence.

 Andrews Tavern - Home of Elmira Andrews (wife of Joe Johnson)